 - In the Old Testament we come to know God-who He is and how He works in the affairs of mankind-and we develop a godly fear of His awesome majesty, holy character, and works. - The nation that is in the front and center of all God's dealings is Israel.
 So as you study Kings and Chronicles, you find yourself immersed in Israel's history, studying events surrounding the reigns of her kings in an effort to get the big picture-to understand how these events affect her relationship to God and how God responds to His covenant people.
 It's much like looking at the history of your country through the lives of its leaders, what the times were like under each, the direction each led the country, and how each impacted its future. - As you observe the texts of Kings and Chronicles, remember observing history is different from observing doctrine.
-If you've done New Testament Precept courses, you'll find doing Observation Worksheets of historical books is much different from doing one on a doctrinal epistle.
+If you've done New Testament Precept courses, you'll find doing Observation Worksheets on historical books is much different from doing one on a doctrinal epistle.
 You don't want to get bogged down with details; rather, you want to get a general understanding of the times and God's dealings.
-Also, your focus on key words will not be as strong as when you're observing doctrine. - It's not important to remember every detail of a king's life as long as you understand the essence of it-how lessons from his life and leadership can apply to your life and walk with the Lord. - If you study the entire series (we pray that you will), you will also hear and understand God's message to His people through the voices of His prophets during those times. - According to 1 Corinthians 10:11 and Romans 15:4, what God chose to preserve in the Old Testament is for our example and instruction, "on whom the end of the ages has come" (1 Corinthians 10:11).
+Also, your focus on key words will not be as strong as when you're observing doctrine.
+Greek is a technical language capable of formulating precise doctrine, while Hebrew has a simple narrative elegance: poetic and very picturesque. - It's not important to remember every detail of a king's life as long as you understand the essence of it-how lessons from his life and leadership can apply to your life and walk with the Lord. - If you study the entire series (we pray that you will), you will also hear and understand God's message to His people through the voices of His prophets during those times. - According to 1 Corinthians 10:11 and Romans 15:4, what God chose to preserve in the Old Testament is for our example and instruction, "upon whom the ends of the ages have come" (1 Corinthians 10:11).
 The application, the encouragement, and the hope from these historical studies are distinctive.